GauravSamanta/GauravSamanta/README.md

 # Hi there 👋  I am Gaurav

 Welcome to my GitHub profile!
-I am a computer engineering student at Don Bosco Institute of Technology with a passion for problem-solving, gaming, and AI/ML.
+I am a computer engineering student at Don Bosco Institute of Technology with a passion for problem-solving , web development and game development.
 I'm excited to share with you some of the projects I've worked on.

 ## Interests
 Apart from coding, I'm an avid gamer and love playing games in my free time.
 I'm also interested in AI/ML and am always exploring ways to incorporate them into my projects.